 Erasmus+ does not operate in a vacuum.
-Projects implemented under this programme should respond to the needs and challenges identification is facilitated by priorities, which are divided into: horizontal - applicable to all Erasmus+ projects, and sector-specific - relating to a particular area and level of education.
+Projects implemented under this programme should respond to the needs and challenges of the modern world - educational, social, economic.
+Their identification is facilitated by priorities, which are divided into: horizontal - applicable to all Erasmus+ projects, and sector-specific - relating to a particular area and level of education.